KunZhangCS/React-seasons/README.md

 ## seasons
-This is my first React app.
+This is my first React app using users geolocation to display different pages.